 If you are an undocumented immigrant, and have been arrested or otherwise placed in removal (deportation) proceedings, applying for a green card through a family member might be the last thing you’d think you would be eligible for.
-After all, if you were qualified for a green card, wouldn’t you have applied for it already?
+After all, if you were eligible for a green card, wouldn’t you have applied for it already?

-Nevertheless, it sometimes happens that an undocumented (sometimes called “illegal”) immigrant is eligible to apply to adjust status through a U.S. citizen or permanent resident family member regardless of having been placed in removal proceedings.
+Nevertheless, it sometimes happens that an undocumented immigrant is eligible to apply to adjust status through a U.S. citizen or permanent resident family member regardless of having been placed in removal proceedings.
 The usual reasons include that the person didn’t previously realize that he or she was eligible for a green card, or the timing just happened to work out so that his or her eligibility (perhaps due to a recent marriage or current “priority date”) coincided with an arrest by U.S. immigration authorities.